modimore/BreezeBlocks/README.rst

 access to fields of the row by name, but are still compact and don't have as much usage overhead as most Python objects.

 This package is meant to help you use databases, not manage databases.
-The current focus of the project is on querying.
-Functionality for insertion, updating, and deleting are expected to be developed in time.
-However, defining schemas and creating tables are not with the scope of the project.
+Querying, inserting, updating, and deleting (row-level operations) are within scope of the project.
+Creating tables, views, and triggers is not.

 Version History
 ===============